Part 5: Printing & Publishing

 Much better!

 All that effort did not go to waste!
-It's still not as vibrant as on screen but it's pretty darn close.
+It was still not as vibrant as shown on screen, but it was pretty darn close.

 2nd proof comparison

-It still bothers me that ordering hardcover versions on Amazon in Canada take so long (because they make hardcovers in US only), so I decided to explore other options... which led me to IngramSpark.
+It still bothers me that ordering hardcover versions on Amazon in Canada take so long (because they produce hardcovers in the US only), so I decided to explore other options... which led me to IngramSpark.

-Initially I had avoided IngramSpark because it is more complex where you really need to DIY everything, from registering for an ISBN through the official Library of Archives Canada website, generating a barcode, and navigating their convoluted process for book publishing... that's a story for another time, I might share later for the benefit of future aspiring Canadian self-publishers =P
+Initially I had avoided IngramSpark because it is more complex where you really need to DIY everything, from registering for an ISBN through the official Library of Archives Canada website, generating a barcode, to navigating their convoluted interface and process for book publishing... but that's a story for another time.
+I might share more later on for the benefit of future aspiring Canadian self-publishers though.

-I lucked out being a designer, otherwise I could see why people decide to hire someone to go through an entire publishing process for them.
+I lucked out being a designer, otherwise I could see why people would decide to hire someone else to go through the entire publishing process for them.

 Specification Comparisons

-Below are the many print proofs I've ordered to try out different specifications from Amazon and IngramSpark.
+Below are the many print proofs I've ordered to test out the different specifications offered by Amazon and IngramSpark.

 Specification Comparisons